|The Ai-Da Delusion - Machines Don't Have Souls|

 |Written by David Conrad|

-A new robot con is on the rise - the robot artist that is personified by its promoters to fool the gullible.
+There are some news items from the past year that deserve a second chance.
+Here we have one such - a new robot con is on the rise - the robot artist that is personified by its promoters to fool the gullible.
 Meet Ai-Da, a toy with some software designed to be taken seriously by people who should know better.

 First we had Sophia, a robot that we could pretend was a human if we tried hard enough.
 Then some enterprising "artists" borrowed someone else's algorithm and sold the resulting "artwork" for big bucks.
 It is one of the perennial problems of AI that people will try to pretend that it is more than it is to make some quick cash or some publicity.
 The latest outrage is Ai-Da - supposedly named in honor of Ada Lovelace ,but it is more of publicity stunt than an honor.